rfahrn/RadVLM/README.md

 ### Model evaluation for multi-round conversations
 To evaluate a model on the test set of multi-round conversation tasks, execute the following command:
 ```
-python -m radvlm.evaluation.evaluate_conversations --api_key [azure_openAI_api_key] --model_name [radialog, llavamed, $CKPT_PATH_RADVLM] --grounding [True, False]
+python -m radvlm.evaluation.evaluate_conversations --api_key [azure_openAI_api_key] --model_name [radialog, llavamed, $CKPT_PATH_RADVLM]
 ```
 This will evaluate the model over the questions of the test set of the conversation dataset, by comparing with the ground truth to expected answers.
 An average score is cumulatively computed over the test dataset iterations.
-In order to evaluate on the grounded dataset, set the `grounding` argument to `True`.
+In order to evaluate on the grounded dataset, set the `--grounding` flag.